lightning/bolts/02-peer-protocol.md

 If the recipient has received previous `funding_locked` message, it MUST ignore it in favor of the new `funding_locked`.

-The sender MUST set `announcement-node-signature` and `announcement-bitcoin-signature` to the signatures for the `channel_announcement` message, or all zeroes if it does not want the channel announced.

-The recipient SHOULD fail the channel if the `announcement-node-signature` and `announcement-bitcoin-signature`s are incorrect (and not all zeroes).
-The recipient SHOULD queue the `channel_announcement` message for its peers if it has sent and received a non-zero `announcement-node-signature` and `announcement-bitcoin-signature`.

 #### Rationale

 If the `minimum-depth` is very low (such as 1), it's possible that